Blue Mojito

 Why is blue curaçao blue?

 Unlike an Empress gin cocktail which uses the anthocyanins in butterfly pea flower powder for its natural color changing characteristics, blue curaçao is colored with artificial colors.
-You can buy curaçao in other colors if you want to make a green mojito and red mojito to go with the blue!
+You can buy curaçao in other colors if you want to make a green mojito or red mojito to go with the blue!

 Check out other summer cocktails from the Ugly Duckling Bakery archives like:

 Love cocktails and want to explore more?
-Read all about classic cocktails and bartender basics or join this year’s 52 weeks of cocktails challenge!
+Read all about classic cocktails and bartender basics, check out my list of essential bar tools for cocktails at home, and join this year’s 52 weeks of cocktails challenge!

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.